2much4u/PS4-GTA-V-Native-Updater/README.md

 newHeader.h created
 Unable to replace 8 natives
 ```
 The file `newHeader.h` can be found in the same directory as your IDA database.
+The hex value `0xDEADBEEF` will put in place for any native this script is unable to find a function address for.
 ### 7. (Optional) Fix header for use in Native Caller
 For use in my PS4 GTA V Native Caller, you will need to replace
 ```c